hotrodorm/hotrod/hotrod-project/docs/quick-docs/guides/starting-a-maven-project-from-scratch-with-h2-inmem.md

 This guide sets up the Maven project, creates a table in the database, generates the HotRod persistence from it, and then runs a simple application using it.

+For the sake of simplicity this example combines settings in fewer files.
+For a production-like set up see [using H2 persistent](./starting-a-maven-project-from-scratch-with-h2.md) or [using PostgreSQL](./starting-a-maven-project-from-scratch-with-postgresql.md) that separate the developer and DevOps roles more clearly.

 For reference, after following all the steps of this guide our main project folder will include the files and folders shown below:

 ```bash